ricmac/Cybercultural/src/posts/1996-flash-css-web-design.md

 The chief developer of Animator was [Jonathan Gay](https://macromedia.fandom.com/wiki/Jonathan_Gay), a talented programmer who had previously developed computer games and also the 1992 graphics software program, [Aldus IntelliDraw](https://adobe.fandom.com/wiki/Aldus_IntelliDraw).
 But it was Animator that won him acclaim, and he would eventually go on to become Chief Technology Officer of Macromedia.

 After its release, FutureSplash was fortunate to get early takeup by prominent websites like Microsoft’s MSN and The Simpsons.
 In November 1996, the FutureSplash website [announced](https://web.archive.org/web/19961105022541/http://www.futurewave.com/fsindex.html) that the official Simpsons website had been built using Animator and that the site had just gone “on-line”.
-The Web Design Museum [captured a video](https://www.webdesignmuseum.org/gallery/the-simpsons-1996) to show how it worked:
+The Web Design Museum [captured a video](https://www.webdesignmuseum.org/gallery/the-simpsons-1996) to show how it worked.

-<iframe width="800" height="450" src="https://www.youtube.com/embed/x1jPZZsGV2Q?si=_tXBZDEoSnfpA5Df" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This is when Macromedia came sniffing around.
 At the time, Macromedia was known as the main rival of Adobe in the fast-developing internet “multimedia” market.
 It had started out in 1992 in the CD-ROM business, but pivoted to the web in the mid-90s.
 Director was its flagship authoring product and in 1995 Macromedia launched a web multimedia player to complement it, called Shockwave.
 It was released in June 1995 as a plug-in for Netscape Navigator 2.0.